adap/flower/examples/whisper-federated-finetuning/README.md

 ### Federated Finetuning on Raspberry Pi

 Setting up the environment for the Raspberry Pi is not that different from the steps you'd follow on any other Ubuntu machine (this example assumes your Raspberry Pi -- either 5 or 4 -- runs Ubuntu server 22.04/23.10 64bits).
+Using the code as-is, RAM usage on the Raspberry Pi does not exceed 1.5GB.
 Note that unlike in the previous sections of this example, clients for Raspberry Pi work better when using PyTorch 1.13.1 (or earlier versions to PyTorch 2.0 in general).

 > Please follow the steps [here](rpi_setup.md) if you are looking for a step-by-step guide on how to setup your Raspberry Pi to run this example.